 Balance Transfer APR Deals

 Moving debt from a high-APR credit card to one with a lower or limited-time 0% APR on balance transfers can reduce interest costs and help you pay down debt faster.
 There are fewer promotional balance transfer rates available now compared to the beginning of 2020, but about 25% of the cards tracked by The Balance are currently offering such deals to new cardholders, which has been the case since May.

 - The average length of these balance transfer rate promotions is about 14 months, which is consistent with prior month averages.

 - The longest offer overall was touted by the SunTrust Prime Rewards Credit Card, which gives you 36 months to pay off transferred debt at a reduced interest rate of 3.25%.

 - The best 0% balance transfer APR deal was 20 months long, once again offered by the U.S. Bank Visa Platinum Card.

 - When promotional rate offers end, we found the average APR of balance transfer transactions is 18%.

 Cash Advance Rates

 Most cards allow you to tap your credit line by using the card to withdraw cash at an ATM.
 About 89% of the cards we track allow cash advances.
 But that convenient feature will cost you.

 The average APR on cash advances is currently 25.35%, which has barely changed since April.
-The highest cash advance APR we found is still a steep 36%, as was charged by both the Fortiva Credit Card and First PREMIER Bank Gold Mastercard.
+The highest cash advance APR we found is still a steep 36%, charged by both the Fortiva Credit Card and First PREMIER Bank Gold Mastercard.